vinaykumarchella/cassandra/doc/source/operating/audit_logging.rst

 	- ``included_users``: Comma separated list of users to be included in audit log, default - includes all users
 	- ``excluded_users``: Comma separated list of users to be excluded from audit log, default - excludes no user

-List of available categories are found in ``org.apache.cassandra.audit.AuditLogEntryType.java`` file
+List of available categories are: QUERY, DML, DDL, DCL, OTHER, AUTH, ERROR, PREPARE

 NodeTool command to enable AuditLog
 """""""""""""""""""""""""""""""""""